This Man Told Us How He Turned Christmas Lights Into a Lucrative Business

 “My first year was tricky because I had to have an inventory of the lights.
-That’s a fairly large cost — and also the ladder, equipment, safety stuff like that,” says Pulvermacher, who recently turned 16.
+That’s a fairly large cost — and also the ladder, equipment, safety stuff like that,” says Pulvermacher.
 “I’d say we came out about even.”

 Pulvermacher says his Lucas Lights lit three houses and two businesses after launching in mid-November last year — “It was hard because we started so late.”

-After taking Trees’ class this year to learn marketing and sales strategies, Pulvermacher invested in professionally designed materials, including a logo.
+After taking Trees’ class to learn marketing and sales strategies, Pulvermacher invested in professionally designed materials, including a logo.